FrendsPlatform/FrendsTemplates/Templates/CRMs/HubSpot/HubSpot to JSON - Companies/long-description.md

 This template assumes that the following prerequisites are in place:

-- HubSpot API key is accessible.
+- HubSpot access token is accessible.
 - The Frends agent has access to the local fileshare to which the resulting JSON file will be saved.

 # Implementation and Usage Notes